FJNel/book-project/api/api-docs.md

 # Logging

-The API uses a hybrid logging approach.
+The API uses a hybrid logging approach:

-- Significant actions, like user registration, login, logout, password reset requests, profile updates, etc. are logged in a dedicated database table called `user_logs`.
+- Significant actions (user registration, login, logout, password reset requests, profile updates, token refresh, email verification events, etc.) are logged in a dedicated database table `user_logs`.
-- In addition to this, all requests and responses are logged to log files using `morgan` middleware.
-This includes details like the HTTP method, endpoint accessed, response status code, and response time.
-This is useful for monitoring and debugging purposes.
+- In addition, all HTTP requests are logged to rotating log files (via a Winston-based logger) with method, path, status, response time, and limited metadata.
+This is helpful for monitoring and debugging.
-- Sensitive information like passwords and tokens are never logged.
+- Sensitive information (passwords, tokens, secrets, Authorization headers, etc.) is never logged.
+Potentially secret-like fields are redacted in both file and DB logs.

 # Response Format